Why invert PDF colors?

 - The converted PDF downloads automatically — text is still selectable and searchable

-The four color modes — what each one does
+The four color modes explained

 How is this different from PDF viewer night mode?